takeiteasy/cl-raylib/README.md

 cl-raylib require raylib dynamic library

-run `brew install raylib` to install the library if run example on macOS
+run `brew install raylib` to install the library if run example on macOS, or run `build.sh` on posix systems and `build.bat` on windows to build from source.

 2. install `cffi`